moorepants/learn-multibody-dynamics/visualization.rst

 ===============

 three.js uses the concept of a "track" to track the data that changes over time for an animation.
-A :external:py:class:`~py3js.VectorKeyframeTrack` can be used to associate time varying transformation matrices with a specific mesh.
+A :external:py:class:`~pythreejs.VectorKeyframeTrack` can be used to associate time varying transformation matrices with a specific mesh.
 Create a track for each mesh.
 Make sure that the name keyword argument matches the name of the mesh with this syntax: ``scene/<mesh name>.matrix``.
 The ``times``